GitHub-Insight-ANZ-Lab/copilot-challenge-java-spring-boot/README.md

 2. Test with curl: `curl -v http://localhost:8080/hello?key=world`
 3. If you are using GitHub `Codespaces`, replace localhost:8080 with actual `Codespaces` url.

-### Exercise 2: Write a Test Case
+### Exercise 2: Write a "Hello world" Test Case

-There is an existing unit test `src/test/.../CopilotDemoApplicationTests.java`, run below command to test it.
+Navigate to `src/test/.../CopilotDemoApplicationTests.java`, to start writing your first test.

+- Just press enter and wait a couple of seconds, Copilot will generate the code for you.
+- Alternatively, you can test the Copilot inline feature by pressing `ctrl/⌘ + i`.
+Then write in the text box the desired behaviour.
 - run `./mvnw test`
 - If the test passed you should see something like this: